 Welcome to Metro Little Rock: Sherwood

 About 12 miles north of the capital city, Sherwood is a suburb with a small-town atmosphere and convenient access to nearby cities.
-Funky shops like the Roundtop Filling Station and Z28 Retrocade foster the small-town vibe, while direct access to US 67 keep the metro close by.
+Funky shops like the Hidden Treasures Flea Market and Vortex Arcade foster the small-town vibe, while direct access to U.S. Highway 67 keep the metro close by.

-Home to 31,081 residents, Sherwood is one of Arkansas’ newer towns that was established April 22, 1948.
-Since then, the growth in Sherwood has been tremendous.
-What started as a small farming community exploded with a population boom during the ’70s and ’80s.
-The population tripled to over 10,000 citizens.
+Home to an estimated 31,237 residents, Sherwood is one of Arkansas’ newer towns that was established April 22, 1948.
+Since then, Sherwood’s growth has been tremendous.
+What started as a small farming community exploded with a population boom during the ’70s and ’80s when the population tripled to over 10,000 citizens.

-Sherwood is an attractive place to buy a home with median home prices at $139,400, according to Zillow and median list price per square foot at $97.
+Sherwood is an attractive place to buy a home with median sale price at $149,500, according to Zillow and median list price per square foot at $99.
 The neighborhoods of Miller’s Crossing, Stonehill and Gap Creek all feature new, spacious homes with top-notch amenities.

 When locals need an escape, they head to one of Sherwood’s 17 recreational facilities and parks.
 The Bill Harmon Recreation Center is outfitted with a gymnasium, walking track, Olympic-sized pool and exercise equipment — making it a great place to join friends for a workout.
 Golf fanatics can head to The Greens at North Hills Golf Course for a round followed by celebratory drinks at the on-site Joey’s Bar & Grill.

 Sherwood favorite, Two Sisters Catering & Café is known for their creative deli sandwiches, wraps, and salads, as well as their variety of delicious desserts and satisfying "take and bake" meals.